codingguy1/Pacemaker/README.md

 # Pacemaker
 DCM Requirments Assignment 1:
-1. Develop an interface that includes a welcome screen, including the ability to register a new user (name and password), and to login as an existing user.
+1. (Done!)
+Develop an interface that includes a welcome screen, including the ability to register a new user (name and password), and to login as an existing user.
 A maximum of 10 users should be allowed to be stored locally
-2. The user interface shall be capable of utilizing and managing windows for display of text and graphics
+2. (Done!)
+The user interface shall be capable of utilizing and managing windows for display of text and graphics
-3. The user interface shall be capable of processing input buttons.
+3. (Done!)
+The user interface shall be capable of processing input buttons.

+4. Parameters Section
-4. The user interface shall be capable of displaying all programmable parameters for review and modification.
+The user interface shall be capable of displaying all programmable parameters for review and modification.
+What we need to do only for this assignment1: Make provision for storing programmable parameter data for checking inputs
-5. The user interface shall be capable of visually indicating when the DCM and the device are communicating.
-6. The user interface shall be capable of visually indicating when a different PACEMAKER device is approached than was previously interrogated
-7. Develop interfaces to present all of the pacing modes mentioned in Part 1 to the user
-8. Make provision for storing programmable parameter data for checking inputs for the purposes of this assignment the parameters we want to see specifically on the DCM are:
+    Parameters:
     Lower Rate Limit,
     Upper Rate Limit,
     Atrial Ampli-tude,